 Go on a walking tour

-This is one of the top things to do in Nagasaki as you will get to see the city from the locals’ point of view.
-The best time to go on a walking tour is between March and June as you will get to learn about the history of the city while you also get to see the stunning cherry blossom at the same time.
-The walking tour is available both in English and Japanese and it is a way to see the city from another view while also doing a little exercise.
+This is one of the top things to do in Nagasaki as you will get to see the city from the local’s point of view.
+The best time to go on a walking tour is between March and June, as you will learn about the city’s history while seeing the stunning cherry blossom simultaneously.
+The walking tour is available both in English and Japanese, and it is a way to see the city from another view while also doing a little exercise.

 View the city from Inasayama Observation Deck

-Viewing from the observation deck is one of the top things to do in Nagasaki and it can be found on Mount Inasayama which is up to 633m high.
-Although you can visit the deck during the day or night, the best time to come here is at night where you will get to see the stunning sights of the city.
-The highlight of the trip here apart from the nice view is the scenic cable car ride.
-This is also the best place to take Instagram worthy pictures of the city.
-You can either take a ropeway to the top of the mountain and if you are looking for adventure you can go on a hike to the peak of the mountain.
+Viewing from the observation deck is one of the top things to do in Nagasaki, and it can be found on Mount Inasayama, which is up to 633m high.
+Although you can visit the deck during the day or night, the best time to come here is at night, when you will get to see the city’s stunning sights.
+Apart from the nice view, the scenic cable car ride is the trip’s highlight.
+This is also the best place to take Instagram-worthy pictures of the city.
+You can take a ropeway to the top of the mountain, and if you are looking for adventure, you can go on a hike to the mountain’s peak.

-This is a museum located in an environmentally friendly place and it is designed by Kuma Kengo.
-You will get to see art exhibits from both Nagasaki and Spanish arts with some special exhibits.
-This is the best place to go if you have free time to spare, you will also get to see collections of Picasso and Pablo in this museum.
+This is a museum located in an environmentally friendly place, and it was designed by Kuma Kengo.
+You will see art exhibits from Nagasaki and Spanish arts with some special exhibits.
+This is the best place to go if you have free time to spare; you will also get to see collections of Picasso and Pablo in this museum.
 There is a café nearby where you can just chill out.

 Visit Fountain of Peace

-This is located in Nagasaki peace park and it was built to honor the people who died in search of water.
-This is not like any other fountain as this fountain was founded by Nagasaki citizens that hoped for eternal peace after the nuclear attacks in 1969.
-You will also find the engravings on the monuments quite impressive and it is just near Nagasaki station.
+This is located in Nagasaki peace park, and it was built to honor the people who died in search of water.
+This is unlike any other fountain, as this fountain was founded by Nagasaki citizens who hoped for eternal peace after the nuclear attacks in 1969.
+You will also find the monuments’ engravings quite impressive, and this is just near Nagasaki station.

 Get a Chance to meet Inosuke Hayasaki – Atomic Bomb Survivor

 One of the few living survivors of the atomic bomb in Nagasaki, Inosuke Hayasaki still frequents Nagasaki Peace Park to meet the locals and tourists alike.
 He still vividly remembers the tragic day which happened 74 years ago were about 74000 people died.
 Hayasaki, who was aged 14 during that time.
-He was working at the Mitsubishi Arms Plant, about 1km north of the epicenter of the bomb.
+He worked at the Mitsubishi Arms Plant, about 1km north of the bomb’s epicenter.
 He said his boss had ordered him to go to another factory.
-The bomb exploded just as he enters the building, he was blown behind a huge pillar but was miraculously saved.
+The bomb exploded just as he entered the building; he was blown behind a huge pillar but was miraculously saved.
 Among the 32 workers, only two of them survived.